hardcodes/lmtyas/README.md

 Also see [Cargo.toml](./Cargo.toml), section `[features]`.

 - Default: **oauth2-auth**, **mail-noauth-notls** (users are authenticated with an external oauth2 server, user details are queried from an external ldap server and emails are sent through a smtp server with no authentication and no encryption)

+  You may ask why we need oauth2 when we have a ldap server, we use to query user details: when an oauth2 server is available, your users know the look and feel of the login page.
+This way they may be more confidend to enter their credentials.
+Maybe you even use 2FA for your oauth2 solution.
 - **ldap-auth**: authenticate users with an external ldap server.
 Makes use of of the **ldap-common** and **get-userdata-ldap** feature.
 - **ldap-common**: holds the ldap configuration file and brings basic ldap functions to query users by name or email address.
 - **oauth2-auth**: authenticate users with an external oauth2 server.
 Makes use of of the **oauth2-common**, **ldap-common** and **get-userdata-ldap** feature.